meetuparchive/cliff/README.md

 ## 🥰 features

-* visible, predictable infrastructure deployment
+* visible, predictable infrastructure deployments
 * optimized for human DX

 ## 🤔 about